MISP/misp-website/_posts/2020-09-30-How-To-Make-A-MISP-Import-Script.md

 misp_object.add_attribute('node_id', github_user['node_id'])
 ~~~~

-Finaly, you add the new object created, then pushed to the specified event id, on your MISP instance:
+Finally, you add the new object created, then pushed to the specified event id, on your MISP instance:

 ~~~~python
 retcode = pymisp.add_object(args.event, misp_object)